-A delegated authority matrix has been approved by the Board.
+A delegated authority matrix has been approved by the Board and applies across the Group.
 It is reviewed annually and updated where necessary.

 17. The governing body of an institutional investor organisation should ensure that responsible investment is practiced by the organisation to promote the good governance and the creation of value by the companies in which it invests (Responsibility of institutional investors)